Lewis Dot Structure For N2o4

 Explanation of Bonding and Geometry

 The Lewis structure helps us understand the bonding within N₂O₄.
-The N-O bonds are a mixture of single and double bonds due to resonance.
+Day to day, the N-O bonds are a mixture of single and double bonds due to resonance.
 The bond angles around each nitrogen atom are approximately 120 degrees.
 The molecular geometry around each nitrogen is trigonal planar, while the overall molecular shape is planar.

 Further Considerations: VSEPR Theory and Molecular Geometry